Commercial, Business, and Labor Law Courses

 Advanced Issues in Delaware Corporate Law

 This course examines current hot topics in Delaware corporate law, relying principally on judicial decisions and academic or practitioner commentary.
-It is not a high-level survey course; instead, the course will consider issues such as why Delaware occupies a dominant position in the field of corporate law, and will explore particular aspects of that law, including judicial standards of review, common law fiduciary duties of managers and directors, change of control transactions, conflict transactions, poison pills, and defensive mechanisms-all in the context of particular decisions by the Delaware Court of Chancery and Supreme Court.
+It is not a high-level survey course; instead, the course will consider issues such as why Delaware occupies a dominant position in the field of corporate law and will explore particular aspects of that law--including judicial standards of review, common law fiduciary duties of managers and directors, change of control transactions, conflict transactions, and director oversight/risk assessment.
 The class is intended to be a focused course on how corporate law is made in Delaware, as well as the policy reasons underlying its law.
-Grades will be based on class participation and a final exam.
-A basic corporations law course is preferred, but not a prerequisite.
+Grades will be based on a final exam.

 Previously: